rach4el/codeblog/README.md

 - Next ensure the Heroku app is connected to Github repository with the implemented changes and click deploy branch.

+- While Heroku manually builds and connects to host your app, monitor the progress of your build log to check for any errors if they occur.

 - Once the process has shown successfully deployed to heroku and the process is complete you can click the open app button to view your live site.

+### Creating a Fork of the Repository
+You can create a fork of a GitHub Repository which allows you to create a copy of the original repository, making a new version to edit, immend or improve without changing the original copy of the repository.
+This can be useful for adding features or practising changes that you don't want to occur in the original state of the repository.
+This can be done by:

+Initial authroisation of Github by logging in or signing up to make an account.
+Then navigate to the page link of the desired original repository you want to make a fork copy.
+At the top of the repository click click the Fork button.

+### Cloning a Repository
+You can make a local copy or clone of a repository which allows you to credit a repository and copy an entire repository without affecting the original.

+To do this, you will need an initial authroisation of Github by logging in or signing up to make an account.

+Then navigate to the page link of the desired original repository you want to make a clone copy.

+At the top of the repository, click the '<>Code button.'
+Next, find the tab entitled Local, and select the HTTPS option and copy the url.

+You will need to open a new terminal and designate a location to save the local copy of the files.
+Then use the process git clone followed by the copied repository url.

 ## Credits